 I’m a reporter passionate about enterprise reporting, analyzing trends, using innovative multimedia tools and telling the stories of those often overlooked or unnoticed.

-I currently cover business for the Times Union in Albany, New York, where I’ll be spending the next year during my first rotation of the Hearst Journalism Fellowship.
-I cover retail, small business, real estate and other business topics, as well as metro news on occasion, and I shoot photos and video and design graphics for many of my stories.
-I also run the business section’s Twitter account.
-If you have a tip or a story to share, you can contact me at 518-454-5018 or firstname.lastname@example.org.
+I currently cover business for the Times Union in Albany, New York as a Hearst Journalism Fellow.
+I write about retail, small businesses, real estate and other business topics.
+I recently produced a multimedia project on disability benefits and how lengthy wait times affect families’ financial and mental well-being.
+If you have a tip or a story to share, you can reach me at 518-454-5018 or firstname.lastname@example.org.
 I’d love to hear from you!

 Before moving to Albany, I spent a year at the News & Observer in Raleigh, North Carolina.
 I wrote stories for the metro, business and feature sections and produced a two-part series on immigrant farm workers in North Carolina, which received a third-place award for business writing from the North Carolina Press Association this year.